simple-login/docs/content/docs/code-flow.md

 ## Login endpoint

-This endpoint handles user clicking on **Login with SimpleLogin** button (e.g. `<a href="https://your-app/login">Login with SimpleLogin</a>`) and redirects user to a **formatted** SimpleLogin url.
+This endpoint handles user clicking on **Sign in with SimpleLogin** button (e.g. `<a href="https://your-app/login">Sign in with SimpleLogin</a>`) and redirects user to a **formatted** SimpleLogin url.
 This url has the following format.
 Line breaks are added for visibility, please remove them in your code.

 ```text
 https://app.simplelogin.io/oauth2/authorize